gneu77/rx-signals/README.md

 Though it heavily relies on _RxJs_, this lib is **not** Angular-specific.
 You can (and should) also use it in any other context where you have _RxJs_ at your disposal!

 (Use it in the backend or with any presentation-framework you like.
-Decoupling all application-logic from presentation-logic is a strength of this library.)
+Decoupling application-logic from presentation-logic is a strength of this library.)

-_rx-signals_ itself is implemented with TypeScript and therefore naturally comes with **full type-safety**.
+_rx-signals_ itself is implemented with TypeScript and therefore naturally comes with **first-class type-safety**.

 ### High-level overview
 This lib comes with a